LiztheWz/My386Blog/_posts/2025-04-14-film-analysis.md

 #### Producers
 Producers, unlike the directors, deal with the practical execution of the film.
 Hence, all the logistical planning, hiring, and financial management falls under their roof.
 The process of film-making is no joke so these guys have a pretty big responsibility under their belt.

-Again, the same process of calculating for proportion was done.
+Again, the same process of calculating the proportion was done.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/producer_proportion.png)

 First place goes to Arnon Milchan, with 40% of films winning.
 Second place goes to Brad Pitt (surprising for me too).

 #### Distributors
-The last feature we'll be focusing for the sake of this post's length (I don't want to keep you reading for too long) are the distributors.
+The last feature we'll be focusing on are the distributors.
 The only key difference between this feature and the others is that distributors are companies rather than people.
 I was a little puzzled with how to explore this feature, so I calculated the number of film nominees and winners produced under each company.

 ![Figure]({{site.url}}/{{site.baseurl}}/assets/img/distributor_counts.png)